 X-ray is Walk-In Only / No Appointments Needed

-** Please note that our X-ray suite schedules other procedures on Tuesday afternoons and Friday mornings so you may be subject to a longer wait time.
+** Please note that our X-ray suite schedules other procedures on Tuesdays and Thursdays so you may be subject to a longer wait time.

 For more information, please call 714-282-8160.
 Since X-ray is on a walk-in basis only, there is no need to schedule an appointment.
 The center accepts most health plans and also offers cash rates.